 Diving and snorkeling the crystal clear waters are popular activities, as is seeing the wildlife on land.
 Unfortunately, elephant rides are offered, but we don’t recommend them.
-The animals aren’t usually treated well and you can’t see anything from them anyway.
+The animals aren’t usually treated well, and you can’t see anything from them.

-The best way to see all of Ayutthaya’s treasures is by renting a bike to travel between the ruins.
+The best way to see Ayutthaya’s treasures is by renting a bike to travel between the ruins.
 You can also easily take a tour of the ancient city from Bangkok.

-It’s recommended to spend at least one night here since there’s so much to see.
+Spending at least one night here is recommended since there’s so much to see.
 Baan Luang Harn has a superb rating and offers a swimming pool and garden.